Sondzus/MathStat474/README.md

 * wk3, day2: Using given probabilities for two categorical variables to construct a two-way probability table, including the marginal totals. ...
 * wk4, day 1: Conditional probability: definition and computation.
 Independence events and 4 equivalent ways to testing independence. discussed more on computation of conditional probabilities and started talking about the important parts of the Bayes rule.
 * wk4, day 2: Derived the Bayes rule and talked more about the example of the lie detector (lies vs. spies in a company example!).
 If you are interested, you may read the student paper on the [polygraph test here](https://www.stat.cmu.edu/tr/tr766/tr766.pdf), and the interview by Prof. Fienberg [here](https://www.nationalacademies.org/news/the-polygraph-and-lie-detection).
+* wk5, day 1: Introduction to random variables, discrete r.v.s, probability mass function, distribution of a random variable, means and variances of random variables.

 ### HW formatting